Dental Bridges in Orlando, FL

 What is a dental bridge?

-It replaces a missing tooth by connecting an artificial tooth to neighboring teeth.
+It replaces a missing tooth by connecting a porcelain tooth to neighboring teeth.

 How long do dental bridges last?